History of socialism: Robert Owen

-Individualist anarchist Josiah Warren, who was one of the original participants in the New Harmony Society, saw the community as doomed to failure due to a lack of individual sovereignty and private property.
+American Josiah Warren (1798–1874, described by Slate magazine as "the first American anarchist thinker, and first individualist anarchist), who was one of the original participants in the New Harmony Society, saw the community as doomed to failure due to a lack of individual sovereignty and private property.
 In Periodical Letter II (1856), he wrote of the community: "It seemed that the difference of opinion, tastes and purposes increased just in proportion to the demand for conformity.
 Two years were worn out in this way; at the end of which, I believe that not more than three persons had the least hope of success.
 Most of the experimenters left in despair of all reforms, and conservatism felt itself confirmed.
 We had tried every conceivable form of organization and government.
 We had a world in miniature. --we had enacted the French revolution over again with despairing hearts instead of corpses as a result. ...It appeared that it was nature's own inherent law of diversity that had conquered us ...our 'united interests' were directly at war with the individualities of persons and circumstances and the instinct of self-preservation... and it was evident that just in proportion to the contact of persons or interests, so are concessions and compromises indispensable."
+The four-page weekly paper Warren edited during 1833, The Peaceful Revolutionist, was the first anarchist periodical published.
+Anarchist Peter Sabatini reports that in the United States in the early to mid-19th century, "there appeared an array of communal and 'utopian' counterculture groups (including the so-called free love movement).
+William Godwin's anarchism exerted an ideological influence on some of this, but more so the socialism of Robert Owen and Charles Fourier.